Measurement of interaction-dressed Berry curvature and quantum metric in solids by optical absorption: Linear response theory of Berry curvature and quantum metric

 where $i\omega={\rm integer}\times 2\pi i/\beta$ is the bosonic Matsubara frequency, and the retarded version can be obtained upon an analytical continuation $i\omega\rightarrow\omega+i\eta$.
 We propose the imaginary part of the symmetrized retarded susceptibility to be the quantum metric spectral function, and the real part of the antisymmetrized one to be the Berry curvature spectral function

 where the superscript $d$ indicates that these quantities are dressed by interactions.
-The dressed quantum metric, Berry curvature, and quantum geometric tensor to be the integration of the spectral functions over frequency
+The dressed quantum metric, Berry curvature, and quantum geometric tensor to be the integration of the spectral functions over positive frequency, since we aim at capturing the absorption rate

 where ${\cal O}^{d}_{\mu\nu}=\left\{g^{d}_{\mu\nu},\Omega^{d}_{\mu\nu},T^{d}_{\mu\nu}\right\}$.